AlephEleven/Neural-Net-in-C/README.md

 ## Notes

-* Due to arrays being statically defined, creating very large matrices will cause segmentation faults due to overflow issues.
+* Due to arrays being statically defined, you will need to resize array buffer in order to allow for larger matrices >4096 elements